Fiction set in the Yorkshire Dales

 Sheep farmer, Amanda Owen is not continuing the tradition of documenting and recounting farming life in the Yorkshire Dales with The Yorkshire Shepherdess and A Year in the Life of the Yorkshire Shepherdess.
 Neil Hanson gives a completely different insight into life in the Dales with The Inn at the Top, his account of the trials and tribulations of life as the landlord at Tan Hill, England's Highest Inn.

-I bought Haytime in the Yorkshire Dales edited by Don Gamble & Tanya St. Pierre some time ago and still pick it up to dip into the pictures and descriptions of our wonderful flower-rich hay meadows.
+I bought Haytime in the Yorkshire Dales edited by Don Gamble & Tanya St. Pierre some time ago and still love to dip into the pictures and descriptions of our wonderful flower-rich hay meadows.
 It covers their biodiversity, traditional farming methods and how they’ve inspired creative people for generations.

 Swaledale: Valley of the River by Andrew Fleming is a great book if you’re interested in the history and geology of the landscape, similarly David Johnson’s full history Ingleborough: Landscape and History.